livioangelim/livio-portfolio/README.md

 - **Dark/Light Theme Toggle**: A customizable theme system allowing users to switch between dark and light modes, with preference saved for future visits.
 - **Project Filtering System**: Advanced filtering capabilities to sort projects by technology, type, or category for easier navigation.
 - **Lazy Loading**: Performance optimization through lazy loading of images and videos, improving page load speed and user experience.
-- **Contact Form**: A dedicated contact section with a functional form for potential clients or employers to reach out directly.
 - **SEO Optimized**: Comprehensive metadata including Open Graph and Twitter Card support for better search engine visibility and social sharing.

 ## Recent Improvements